-Lakhimpur Kheri: UP Police say that killing of farmers was a pre-planned conspiracy
+Lakhimpur Kheri: UP Police say that killing of farmers was a conspiracy

 The police have moved a plea to charge the 13 accused, including Union minister Ajay Mishra’s son Ashish Mishra, for attempt to murder.